Migration from TDM to IP Networks

 Simulate various elements in a hybrid TDM VoIP network, and test inter-operability of different network elements, be it VoIP to VoIP, TDM to TDM, VoIP-TDM, and/or Analog-VoIP.

 GL’s MAPS™ (Message Automation and Protocol Simulation) platform is designed for simulating and testing ’Multiple Protocols’ and ‘Multiple Interfaces’.
-MAPS™platformscan easily simulate and test TDM end points, Analog end points, SIP end points, Signalling/Media Gateways, and the entire core-network.
-Complex scenarios can be easily setup to perform end-to-end testing of signalling, call flows and traffic.
+MAPS™platformscan easily simulate and test TDM end points, Analog end points, SIP end points, Signaling/Media Gateways, and the entire core-network.
+Complex scenarios can be easily setup to perform end-to-end testing of signaling, call flows and traffic.

 GL also offers integrated mTOP™ platforms (Multiple TDM Optical and Packet rack systems) that can house any combination of USB based TDM, Optical, and Packet equipment - PacketExpert™, tProbe™ (T1/E1), USB T3/E3, Dual UTAs, and LightSpeed1000™ to support multiple interfaces in a compact rack space.